Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 These results/errors are index-matched with the order of the provided documents.

-A **result**, such as [AnalyzeSentimentResult][analyze_sentiment_result], is the result of a Text Analytics operation and contains a prediction or predictions about a document input.
+A **result**, such as [AnalyzeSentimentResult][analyze_sentiment_result], is the result of a text analysis operation and contains a prediction or predictions about a document input.

 The **error** object, [DocumentError][document_error], indicates that the service had trouble processing the document and contains the reason it was unsuccessful.